dferreira-ds/webapp-otp-verify/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is a simple web application that uses Twilio in the backend in order to send an OTP code to your mobile device.
-Once you click on either of channel options (voice, sms or whatsapp), the code will be sent to your mobile device and you will need to verify this code.
+Once you click on either of channel options (voice, sms or whatsapp) in the frontend, the code will be sent to your mobile device and you will need to verify this code.